TopDownTom/coffeeMisc/README.md

 Many parts have been taken directly from his source code which can be found at: https://github.com/jgagneastro/coffeegrindsize

-My code here simply takes data collected by his coffee grind size app, stored in .csv files, and puts it into a readable form for multiple grind settings.
+My code here takes data collected by his coffee grind size app, stored in .csv files, and puts it into a readable form for multiple grind settings.
 Statistics is not something I'm incredibly familiar with, so if I have misrepresented any data here please let me know.